Roger Holzberg: Walt Disney Company

 Holzberg was previously a Vice President / Creative Director for the Walt Disney Company.

-At Walt Disney Parks and Resorts Online projects he was the creative director for projects that included the massively multiplayer online game, Virtual Magic Kingdom, as well as Disney's Villains' Revenge and Buzz Lightyear Astro Blasters Online.
+At Walt Disney Parks and Resorts Online he was the creative director for projects that included the massively multiplayer online game, Virtual Magic Kingdom (VMK).
+VMK's far reaching impact is documented in Virtual Magic Kingdom's Second Life and Buzz Lightyear Astro Blasters Online, which paired online players in a virtual world with real players in the theme parks.

 At Walt Disney Imagineering he served as the Senior Show Producer, and Imagineering creative director for projects including the 100 Years of Magic and Millennium Celebrations at Walt Disney World, and co-invented Disney's Magic Moment Pins, location sensitive display device, system, and method of providing animation sequences.

 Holzberg’s Magic Moments Pins and Magic Moments Game helped launch the Disney pin trading phenomena at Walt Disney World.
 He presented innovations during his tenure at Disney at events that included The Real Experts Panel: Kids] at Game Developers Conference.
 Holzberg sought to create immersive experiences in the tradition of Walt Disney's idea of "dimensional storytelling".

 Holzberg’s Imagineering history is featured in interviews on: